Great Moderation: Technology

-Good luck

-There is a debate pertaining to whether the macroeconomic stabilization of the Great Moderation occurred due to good luck or due to monetary policies.
+Luck

 Researchers at the US Federal Reserve and the European Central Bank have rejected the "good luck" explanation, and attribute it mainly to monetary policies.
-There were many large economy crises — such as the Latin American debt crisis of the 1980s, the failure of Continental Illinois Bank in 1984, the stock market crash of 1987, the Asian financial crisis in 1997, the collapse of Long-Term Capital Management in 1998, and the dot-com crash in 2000 — that did not greatly destabilize the US economy during the Great Moderation.
+There were many large economic crises — such as the Latin American debt crisis, the failure of Continental Illinois in 1984, Black Monday (1987), the 1997 Asian financial crisis, the collapse of Long-Term Capital Management in 1998, and the dot-com bubble in 2000 — that did not greatly destabilize the US economy during the Great Moderation.

 Stock and Watson used a four variable vector autoregression model to analyze output volatility and concluded that stability increased due to economic good luck.
 Stock and Watson believed that it was pure luck that the economy didn't react violently to the economic shocks during the Great Moderation.
 While there were numerous economic shocks, there is very little evidence that these shocks are as large as prior economic shocks.